A shoulder popping out and back in is a dislocation followed by spontaneous or assisted relocation of the joint, often causing pain and instability.

 When your shoulder pops out, several things are happening beneath the surface.
 The ligaments stretch or tear, the capsule surrounding the joint may be damaged, and nerves can be irritated or compressed.

-If your shoulder pops back in right away, it’s usually because your muscles reflexively contract to pull the humerus back into place.
+If your shoulder pops back in right away, it may happen because your muscles relax or contract in a way that allows the humerus to return to the socket.
 Sometimes medical professionals perform a reduction maneuver to guide it safely back.

 This process can cause immediate relief but may leave lingering instability.
 Repeated dislocations become more likely if soft tissues don’t heal properly.